Armstrong-Kim/Tana-terminal/README.md

 # Tana-HBP-Day-2

-Welcome to Tana 2
+Welcome to Tana grou 9

 # tutorial 1

-1. Open index.html in your browser
+1. Open index.html in your browser or phone